umbrellamode/umbrellamode/packages/main/example-usage.md

-# Button Click Tracking Usage Example
+# Comprehensive User Action Tracking

 ## How to Use